Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 Bed retention sills are retrofits for structures that are embedded and infilled with E-stone.
 Unless otherwise specified, sills should be 12 inches high at the edges of the box and 6 inches high in the center, creating a V-shape across the full width of the box.
 Sills should be spaced no more than 8 feet apart throughout the structure with one sill placed at both the inlet and the outlet.
 The structure should then be filled level to the streambed with the specified E-stone, allowing flow to be kept above the surface, providing the conditions necessary for aquatic organism passage.

-Figure 25: Interior of a four-sided concrete box culvert with bed retention sills exposed before distributing infill material (E-stone).
-Bed retention sills allow the structure to retain the E-stone, which could otherwise wash out of the structure.
-Infill material is essential for aquatic organism passage, and increases the interior roughness of the concrete box, reducing velocities and extent of erosion.
+Figure 25: Interior of a four-sided concrete box culvert with bed retention sills exposed before evenly distributing infill material (E-stone).
+Bed retention sills improve the likelihood that the structure to retain the E-stone.
+Infill material is essential for aquatic organism passage, and increases the interior roughness of the crossing, reducing velocities and extent of erosion.

 Shallow Bedrock Profile